XZouProjects/scCODE/README.md

 Two packages OGFSC and BPSC are required and need to install from Github.

-First, check if we have already install the two packages by :
+First, check if we have already installed the two packages by :

     'OGFSC'%in% installed.packages()

     'BPSC'%in% installed.packages()

-If not, we can down load the installation file and install them through [OGFSC](https://github.com/XZouProjects/OGFSC-R/blob/master/OGFSC_0.2.3.tar.gz) and [BPSC](https://github.com/nghiavtr/BPSC/releases/tag/v0.99.2)
+If not, we can download the installation file and install them through [OGFSC](https://github.com/XZouProjects/OGFSC-R/blob/master/OGFSC_0.2.3.tar.gz) and [BPSC](https://github.com/nghiavtr/BPSC/releases/tag/v0.99.2)

 ## Install scCODE